meyer-lab/FcRn-trafficking/README.md

 All analysis was implemented in R and Stan, and can be found at [https://github.com/meyer-lab/FcRn-trafficking], release 1.0 (doi: [00.0000/arc0000000](https://doi.org/doi-url)).
 Test conditions were identified throughout to ensure model accuracy.

-The trafficking of exogenous IgG was modeled according to the following relationships, consistent with the graphic presented in Figure XXXA.
+The trafficking of exogenous IgG was modeled according to the following relationships, consistent with the graphic presented in Figure 4A.
+Exogenous IgG is modeled to exchange between three compartments representing a central extracellular, peripheral extracellular, and endosomal space.
+The central compartment is modeled as:

 $$ \frac{\delta C_c}{\delta t} = Q (C_p - C_c) $$